PLCMercenary/mowhawk-fist/content/About Us.md

   identifier = "about-us"
 +++

-Automation Mercs is an information sharing site started by **Sean "Scooter" Terrell** an automation geek that is obsessed with PLC Controls and Automating everything possible
+Automation Mercs is an information sharing site started by **Sean 'Scooter' Terrell** an automation geek that is obsessed with PLC Controls and Automating everything possible

 **Justin Dean** is a lifelong programming expert with experience in all types of